Kika (TV) Logo

 Clubhouse Logo 1996

 In 1996, the channel got its first logo, combining word marks and graphic elements.
-In the center was a large, powerful letter H. Above it was a symbol that looked like the steps of a ladder.
+In the center was a large, powerful letter H. Above it was a symbol resembling the steps of a ladder.
 Under the letter is the inscription Club House.
 All this emphasized the homely, cozy atmosphere, which helped to create exciting programs for the Kika TV channel.

 The stylized staircase directly symbolizes the house, warmth, and relaxation.
 The massive letter H is a stylish graphic addition that evokes positive emotions and joy.
-In addition, the massive thick lines of the sign as a whole make the logo more confident, demonstrating the position of the TV channel.
+In addition, the massive, thick lines of the sign make the logo look more confident, demonstrating the TV channel’s position.

-He is one of the best in Germany, so he steadfastly holds his position compared to competitors.
+He is among the best in Germany, so he steadfastly holds his position against competitors.
 Another important element is the inscription.
 It is designed in small letters in a funny format.
-This typeface is distinguished by rather smooth rounded lines and the absence of serifs.
+This typeface is distinguished by rather smooth, rounded lines and the absence of serifs.
 The chosen style makes the design more modern and stylish.

 1997 – 2000